quasd99/audioshuffle/README.md

 audioshuffle_2019-09-08_19_57_25__120bpm_16beats.wav
 ```

-`audioshuffle` processed 16 audio files and extracted 0.5 seconds (120BPM quarter-note) of audio at a random startpoint of each file.
+In this example `audioshuffle` processed 16 audio files in the directory 'audio'.
+For each file 0.5 seconds (120BPM quarter-note) of audio at a random startpoint were extracted and
-All audio-slices are concatenated into the result-file named 'audioshuffle_2019-09-08_19_57_25__120bpm_16beats.wav'.
+concatenated into the result-file named 'audioshuffle_2019-09-08_19_57_25__120bpm_16beats.wav'.

+## why?
+Maybe you are a Musician and into sampling and you are searching for new abstract sample sources?<br>
+Maybe audioshuffle just points you to music you have forgotten on your harddisk :)

 ## sox
 This script uses sox [http://sox.sourceforge.net/](http://sox.sourceforge.net/).